neilblom/wordlist-writer/docs/Decisions.md

 Added to Roadmap Phase 2.5 (UI Polish).
 Implement after Phase 3.2.
 ---

+Decision: Replace Popup with Violations Panel
+We decided to remove the intrusive curriculum popup and replace it with a persistent, scrollable panel.
+Reasons:

+Popups interrupt writing

+Teachers need a stable diagnostic area

+Violations should accumulate and be reviewable

+Panel supports future enhancements (sorting, grouping, toggling)

+This decision is final for Phase 1.

 # ⭐ **4.
 Multilingual Decisions**

 ### **Four Supported Languages**